aakarsh27/i-got-a-macbook/README.md

 time to create a repository for SQL

-need to cut nails for fast ty
+need to cut nails for fast typing